The Importance of Skin-To-Skin Contact

 From a very early age, babies crave being held and touched.
-Studies have shown that without skin-to-skin contact as a baby, our immune systems can suffer.
+Studies have shown that our immune systems can suffer without skin-to-skin contact as a baby.
 Babies who haven’t experienced enough cuddles, touch, and general affection can often be susceptible to illnesses.
-It’s thought that because a lack of being nurtured leaves babies feeling stressed and vulnerable.
-The high levels of stress hormones can actually harm their developing immune system.
+It’s thought that lack of being nurtured leaves babies feeling stressed and vulnerable.
+The high levels of stress hormones can harm their developing immune system.

 Adults need to be touched too…

 It’s a sad fact of life that some of us can go many days without direct skin-to-skin contact.
-This is a fact even if we are in a relationship.
-We can sometimes be or always too busy or working odd hours and neglect this basic need.
+This is a fact, even if we are in a relationship.
+We can sometimes be too busy or work odd hours and neglect this basic need.

-Anyone who has regular massage can attest that a massage can calm down stress and antsy.
+Anyone with regular massages can attest that a massage can calm down stress and antsiness.
 Sometimes a massage is all you need.
 And the relaxation effect is a physical reaction to the contact you get from your massage therapist.

-Recent research backs this up; the immune function of healthy adults who got either a 45-minute Swedish massage or 45 minutes of lighter touch were measured, and the group who enjoyed a massage were found to have significantly higher numbers of white blood cells – including the cells which help the body fight viruses.
+Recent research backs this up; the immune function of healthy adults who got either a 45-minute Swedish massage or 45 minutes of lighter touch was measured, and the group who enjoyed a massage was found to have significantly higher numbers of white blood cells – including the cells which help the body fight viruses.

 So can a massage stop you from catching a cold?
 The scientists stopped short of saying so, but it does seem that regular skin-to-skin contact through massage could play a part in keeping your immune system healthy and fighting off bugs.

-So, the evidence is mounting up that a massage helps you feel good, improve your well-being and boost your immune system.
+So, the evidence is mounting that a massage helps you feel good, improves your well-being, and boosts your immune system.
 You can also try to incorporate essential oils in your massage.
 It provides a warm, relaxing relief that feels amazing!
 Why not call us or book a massage session today?